RyanXinOne/UoMBbEn/README.md

 ## Utility
 + Go to external link in new tab directly.
 + Open links of file content in new tab.
-+ Open embed pdf in browser directly.
++ Open embedded pdf file in browser directly.
++ Open embedded web page (like piazza) in browser directly.
 + Jump to in-page hash anchor directly.
-+ (new) Auto log in to UoM Login System.
++ Auto log in to UoM Login System.
 (Your account information is stored locally)
 + Auto login if token was expired.

 ## Settings Page (Popup)